cnr-ibba/pyUSIrest/docs/usage.rst

 Create a new ``Auth`` instance, then instantiate a new ``Root`` object and follow links using class methods::

-  from pyEBIrest.auth import Auth form pyEBIrest.client import Root auth = Auth(user=<usi_username>, password=<usi_password>)
+  from pyUSIrest.auth import Auth form pyUSIrest.client import Root auth = Auth(user=<usi_username>, password=<usi_password>)
   root = Root(auth=auth)
   team = root.get_team_by_name(<your team name>)